 Other wetland species present include Spot-billed Pelican, Bar-headed Goose, Lesser Adjutant, and Asian Openbill, as well as the highly attractive Pheasant-tailed Jacana and Bronze-winged Jacana.
 The less-vegetated parts of the floodplain hold the subtly but exquisitely marked Small Pratincole, Sand Lark, Bengal Bush Lark, Ashy-crowned Sparrow-Lark, and River Lapwing.
 Koshi also provides feeding terrain for a host of birds of prey, including Red-necked Falcon, Pied Harrier, Pallid Harrier, White-rumped Vulture, Pallas's Fish Eagle, Eastern Imperial Eagle, Greater Spotted Eagle, and White-eyed and Long-legged Buzzards.
 White-rumped Vulture, along with most other vultures in Asia, has suffered a huge population decline and is now considered Critically Endangered (IUCN).
 Koshi Tappu Wildlife Reserve also provides opportunities for a host of exciting non-avian wildlife sightings, which may include Gharial, Fishing Cat, Jungle Cat, Nilgai, and the increasingly rare Ganges River Dolphin.
-Overnight: Koshi Tappu

-Pied Harrier - surely one of the prettiest raptors in the world Day 6.
+Overnight: Koshi Tappu Pied Harrier - surely one of the prettiest raptors in the world Day 6.
 Travel between Koshi Tappu Wildlife Reserve and Chitwan National Park This will essentially be a travel day, as we drive through some beautiful landscapes for the full day between Koshi Tappu Wildlife Reserve and Chitwan National Park.
 We will break up the long journey along the way by looking for the highly sought, stunning, unique, and monotypic Ibisbill, sure to be a trip highlight.
 While looking for the Ibisbill we may also find Wallcreeper (another monotypic target), White-capped Redstart, Plumbeous Water Redstart, Spotted Forktail, Little Forktail, and Brown Dipper among the huge boulders along the rivers.
-Overnight: Chitwan
+Overnight: Chitwan www.birdingecotours.com

 The spectacular Spotted Forktail can be found in the mountains.
 Days 7 - 8.
-Chitwan National Park Chitwan is Nepal's oldest national park, and it conserves the largest tract of threatened lowland Terai grasslands and subtropical forests dominated by sal trees (Shorea robusta) in Nepal.
-The increasingly scarce Bengal Florican is one of our key targets here, and with luck we may sight this species.
-With a touch of additional luck we may just enjoy visuals of a male doing its spectacular display.
-Chitwan is home to a wide variety of other forest and grassland specialties.
-These include species like Indian Grassbird, Bristled Grassbirds, Jerdon's Babbler, Slender-billed Babbler (the best place on the Indian subcontinent for this species), Whitetailed Stonechat, Black-breasted Weaver, Barred Buttonquail, Rosy Pipit, and the hulking Lesser Adjutant.
+Chitwan National Park Chitwan is Nepal's oldest national park, and it conserves the largest tract of threatened lowland Terai grasslands and subtropical forests, dominated by sal trees (Shorea robusta), in Nepal.
+Chitwan is home to a wide variety of other forest and grassland specials.
+These include species like Indian Grassbird, Bristled Grassbird, Jerdon's Babbler, Slender-billed Babbler (the best place on the Indian subcontinent for this species), White-tailed Stonechat, Black-breasted Weaver, Barred Buttonquail, Rosy Pipit, and the hulking Lesser Adjutant.
 We will also have to be on the lookout for the skulking, yet breathtakingly beautiful Himalayan Rubythroat as we make our way around suitable scrub habitat.
 The sal forests and forest edges are home to a plethora of exciting specials, including a diversity that ranges from the tiny White-browed Piculet to the sizeable and noisy Red Junglefowl and Indian Peafowl.
 The forest edge provides a great location from which to spot the strikingly large and colorful Great Hornbill as well as Red-headed Trogon, Green-billed Malkoha, and the spectacular Common Green Magpie.
 Visitors to Chitwan are typically impressed by the abundance and diversity of amazingly colored woodpeckers, which include Himalayan Flameback, Greater Flameback, and Black-rumped Flameback as well as both Lesser Yellownape and Greater Yellownape among a host of others (see below).
 We may also find the vociferous pair of Greater Necklaced Laughingthrush and Lesser Necklaced Laughingthrush as they move through the woodland in large and marauding flocks.
-Other birds that we will be on the lookout for in the woodlands here include Slaty-headed Parakeet, Redbreasted Parakeet, Fulvous-breasted Woodpecker, Streak-throated Woodpecker, Greyheaded Woodpecker, Black-backed Forktail, Orange-bellied Leafbird, Golden-fronted

-Leafbird, Ashy Bulbul, Yellow-eyed Babbler, Lesser Racket-tailed Drongo, Blue-eared Kingfisher, Blue-bearded Bee-eater, and Sultan Tit.
+Other birds that we will be on the lookout for in the woodlands here include Slaty-headed Parakeet, Red-breasted Parakeet, Fulvous-breasted Woodpecker, Streak-throated Woodpecker, Grey-headed Woodpecker, Black-backed Forktail, Orange-bellied Leafbird, Golden-fronted Leafbird, Ashy Bulbul, Yellow-eyed Babbler, Lesser Racket-tailed Drongo, Blue-eared Kingfisher, Blue-bearded Bee-eater, and Sultan Tit.